Stephy0595/DSML-Project---Predicting-Electric-Vehicle-Base-MSRP-Using-Supervised-Regression/README.md

 - **Support Vector Regressor** had the weakest performance, suggesting room for tuning.
 - **Linear Regression** couldn’t capture complex relationships effectively.

- ###  Visual Evaluation
+##  *Visual Evaluation*

-- Actual vs Predicted Plots
+- **Actual vs Predicted Plots** to visually assess prediction accuracy.

-- Residual Plots
+- **Residual Plots** to check the distribution and randomness of errors.

-- Feature Importance Graphs (for tree-based models)
+- **Feature Importance Graphs** (for tree-based models) to identify the most influential features driving the predictions.

+## *Conclusion*
+This project demonstrates how ensemble-based regression models, especially Random Forest, can effectively predict EV prices using structured data.
+The approach supports informed decision-making for stakeholders across the EV ecosystem.